-Baby Buggy works with a network of over 50 community based organizations (CBOs) to distribute new and gently used essentials: from cribs and strollers to clothing and bottles, all of which are vetted for safety.
+Baby Buggy works with a network of over 100 community-based organizations (CBOs) to distribute new and gently used essentials: from cribs and strollers to clothing and bottles, all of which are vetted for safety.

 How We Give

-Baby Buggy distributes product through 50+ carefully selected CBOs, each of which apply annually to become a recipient.
-Each month, the organizations submit the items they need for the families they serve.
+Baby Buggy distributes product through a network of 100+ carefully-selected community-based organizations that complete a rigorous screening and application process.
+Each month, community partners submit a request for the items they need for the families they serve.
 Based on available inventory, Baby Buggy does our best to fill these requests, providing approximately 60,000 items each month.

 Incentive Based Donations

 Baby Buggy’s product distributions are combined with comprehensive social service assistance, such as job training, financial literacy classes, and parenting support & education.
-They are often used as an incentive tool by CBOs to encourage parents to take steps that will help them become better providers for their children.
-For example: A mom receives a stroller after demonstrating that he has opened an education savings account for her child.
-A father receives a crib after participating in a 16-week fatherhood program.
+They are often used as an incentive tool by CBOs to encourage parents to take steps that will help them keep their children safe, healthy, and happy.
+For example: A mom receives a stroller after demonstrating that she has opened an education savings account for her child.
+A father receives a crib after participating in a 16-week fatherhood program that includes completing an infant CPR class and a healthy relationship workshop.

 What We Give